Logo Menu

 What's the best SOC 2 auditor for a SaaS startup?

 Specialist firms (Prescient Security, A-LIGN, Thoropass, Johanson Group) are usually the best fit for SaaS startups.
-They integrate with Vanta, Drata, and Secureframe, deliver Type 1 in 4–8 weeks, and price flat-rate at $15K–$35K.
+They integrate with Vanta, Drata, and Secureframe, deliver Type 1 in 4–8 weeks, and price flat-rate in the $15K–$35K range typical for early-stage Type 2.
 Big Four firms are normally overkill at this stage and cost 3–5x more.

 Are SOC 2 auditors regulated?